tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 [first, second, third, ...fourth] = tmp = data();
 ```

-- And if we can make assignments to variables that are already declared, we can also assign them to anything that is valid to assign to.
+- If we can make assignments to variables that are already declared, we can also assign them to anything that is valid to assign to.
 - In 'spec speak' that's called a valid left hand side target.

 ```js